 When you’re looking at kitchen bar stools make sure you buy the right height – 30 inches (76cm).
 And leave at least 12 inches (30cm) leg space.

 Eating bar height, stool height and leg clearance

 Take a look at my page on dining room design to find out about table dimensions.
 The same guidelines apply to your kitchen table.

 Kitchen Dimensions - Nooks and Booths

-What is useful to deal with here is banquette seating and kitchen nook dimensions.
+Now we'll take a look at banquette seating and kitchen nook dimensions.
 The most efficient way to build a kitchen nook is to build it as a booth since this requires the least space.

-The dimensions given below are for a standard table height nook.
+The kitchen dimensions given below are for a standard table height nook.
 You could build it at counter height or bar height, perhaps in an even narrower space.

 The minimum dimension for a booth or nook is 65 inches (165cm) and this can expand to 80 inches (203cm) with a table width of 30 inches (76cm) which can expand to 40 inches (102cm).

 The benches or banquette dimensions have a seat height of 14 inches (36cm) and a seat height of 15 inches (38cm).
 The backs should be angled back slightly and can be any height, including just a bench with no back.